Search Public Records

 California Police Department

 If interested, you can also use a more direct method.
 You can call the appropriate Police Department and request the warrant you want.
 But you should be aware that this could lead to an attempt to arrest.
 For this method, it is best to talk to a criminal defense lawyer in your area for assistance.
+They can provide guidance on how to proceed safely and ensure your rights are protected throughout the process.
+Additionally, a lawyer can help you navigate any potential legal consequences that might arise from the warrant search.

 Counties in California